Are you as big a dog lover as we are? Are you willing to welcome a dog to your family soon enough?

 - Install an Air Purifier at home: Sanitization is a necessity in our lives today.
 An Air Purifier makes the around us fresh for inhalation.
 Your Frenchie will enjoy a healthy life as the purifier will kill germs and bacteria produced from its fur as well to protect every individual at your home.

-- Prevent them from hopping on your furniture: Try and not let your French Bulldog be too long on your furniture including your bed, dining table, and seating area.
+- Prevent them from hopping on your furniture: Try not to let your French Bulldog be too long on your furniture including your bed, dining table, and seating area.
 Since you remain in constant touch with all these surfaces, you need to take precautionary measures.

 Is the Allergic Reaction Too Much?
 When Can I Consult a Doctor?